Tech-N-Science/FunwithScience/README.md

 ## 🌟 Contributors:

-A big thanks to these wonderful people ✨✨:
+Thanks to these wonderful people ✨✨:

 <table>
 	<tr>